uncognic/asus-tools/README.md

-# asus-fan
+# asus-tools
-C program for controlling fan profiles on certain ASUS laptops
+Tools for easily controlling things such as fan profiles and battery thresholds on ASUS laptops running Linux.
 ## Build
-`gcc main.c -o asus-fan`
+`gcc file.c -o asus-tool`